 The cardiovascular system becomes stronger and works more supportively than it would if we did not experience stress.
 Also, our cognitive abilities improve our memory capacity when we experience some level of stress.
 The conclusion is that we are created to benefit from stressful situations, and what we believe about stress is crucial in the way with deal with it (Health Psychol, 2012 September; 31 (5): 677-684).

-Harvard University conducted a controlled study of 30,000 people, combining stress reactions and our thoughts about stress with the risk of early death.
+Harvard University conducted a controlled study combining stress reactions and our thoughts about stress with the risk of early death.
 The study shows that if we experience stress while thinking that stress is dangerous to us, there is a 43% greater risk of premature death (J Exp Psychol Gen. 2012 August; 141 (3): 417-422).